-The Company's capital resources at March 31, 2019, are expected to provide sufficient working capital to fund its corporate and administrative expenses and its current project development commitments for at least 12 months.
-These include minimum office lease payments and project development commitments of \$748,710 as shown below.
-However, having completed the PEA during the quarter ended March 31, 2019, the Company is advancing the Chvaletice Manganese Project to the feasibility stage, and expects to receive proposals from a short list of engineering firms by mid-May 2019, following which, it expects to award the feasibility study related contracts by the end of May 2019.
-The Company also intends to build a demonstration plant to produce bulk product samples for customer testing and qualification, commencing in the second quarter of calendar 2019 and is awaiting proposals related thereto.
-Accordingly, the Company does not expect that its current capital resources will be sufficient to fully fund all these activities, along with any new commitments it may make with respect to additionally acquisitions of land or surface rights.
-Once the capital requirements for the feasibility study, the demonstration plant and land acquisition expenses are known, the Company expects it will be required to raise additional funding for these commitments.
+The Company's capital resources at June 30, 2019, are expected to provide sufficient working capital to fund its corporate and administrative expenses and its current project development commitments for at least 12 months.
+These include minimum office lease payments and project development commitments of \$622,377 as shown below.
+However, having completed the PEA, the Company is advancing the Chvaletice Manganese Project to the feasibility study stage, which will require significant additional expenditures.
+The Company has appointed Tetra Tech as the owner's engineering representative, responsible for overseeing the other consultants and service providers in connection with the feasibility study, and later in 2019 expects to appoint the lead process plant engineer.
+The Company also intends to build a demonstration plant to produce bulk product samples for customer testing and qualification, commencing in the first half of calendar 2020, and is evaluating proposals related thereto.
+Accordingly, the Company does not expect that its current capital resources will be sufficient to fully fund all these activities, along with any new commitments it may make with respect to additional acquisitions of land or surface rights.
+Once the capital requirements for the feasibility study, the demonstration plant and land acquisition costs are known, the Company will be required to raise additional funding for these activities.